offbynull/learn/Bioinformatics/input/input.md

  * `{bm} sequencing/(sequencing|sequenced)/i` - The process of determining which nucleotides are assigned to which positions in a strand of DNA or RNA.

-   The machinery used for DNA sequencing takes multiple copies of the same DNA, breaks that DNA up into smaller fragment_NORMs, and scans in those fragment_SEQs.
-Because these fragment_SEQs vary in terms of size and starting index, the original larger DNA sequence that they came from can be constructed by finding fragment_SEQ with overlapping regions and stitching them together.
+   The machinery used for DNA sequencing is called a sequencer.
+A sequencer takes multiple copies of the same DNA, breaks that DNA up into smaller fragment_NORMs, and scans in those fragment_SEQs.
+Each fragment_SEQ is typically the same size but has a unique starting offset.
+Because the starting offsets are all different, the original larger DNA sequence that can be constructed by finding fragment_SEQ with overlapping regions and stitching them together.

    |             |0|1|2|3|4|5|6|7|8|9|
    |-------------|-|-|-|-|-|-|-|-|-|-|